 Fire and ice

-Working with Head, Marchant, and Lionel Wilson from the Lancaster Environmental Centre in the U.K., Scanlon looked for evidence that hot volcanic lava may have flowed in the region the same time that the glacier was present.
+Working with Head, Marchant, and Lionel Wilson from the Lancaster Environmental Center in the U.K., Scanlon looked for evidence that hot volcanic lava may have flowed in the region at the same time that the glacier was present.
 She found plenty.

 Using data from NASA’s Mars Reconnaissance Orbiter, Scanlon found pillow lava formations, similar to those that form on Earth when lava erupts at the bottom of an ocean.
 She also found the kinds of ridges and mounds that form on Earth when a lava flow is constrained by glacial ice.
 The pressure of the ice sheet constrains the lava flow, and glacial meltwater chills the erupting lava into fragments of volcanic glass, forming mounds and ridges with steep sides and flat tops.
 The analysis also turned up evidence of a river formed in a jökulhlaup, a massive flood that occurs when water trapped in a glacier breaks free.